-During development, neurons become assembled into functional networks by growing out axons and dendrites (collectively neurite outgrowth) that connect synaptically to other neurons.
+During development, neurons become assembled into functional networks by growing out axons and dendrites, called neurite outgrowth, that synaptically connect to other neurons.
 Strikingly, neurons retain their capacity for growth and synapse formation in the adult brain.
-Only those neurons that manage to establish adequate contacts with neighboring cells escape cell death.
-Stimulation and acceleration of neurite outgrowth is thus important for restoring neuronal function after injury or for neurodegenerative diseases.
-A promising strategy for drugs targeted against neurodegenerative disorders such as Alzheimer’s and Parkinson’s disease is to promote the regeneration of neurons.
-Thus, new therapies are focusing on identifying molecules that affect neurite outgrowth.
+Stimulation and acceleration of neurite outgrowth is important to restore neuronal function after injury or in neurodegenerative diseases.
+A promising strategy for drugs targeted against neurodegenerative disorders such as Alzheimer’s and Parkinson’s disease is to promote the regeneration of neurite outgrowth.
+Thus, new therapies are focusing on the identification of molecules that affect neurite outgrowth.
 For this purpose, QPS Neuropharmacology provides cell culture models to assess the neurotrophic effects of your developmental compounds.

 Neurite Outgrowth Solution 1